Also Known As

 Microlactin has shown benefit following oral ingestion of both 2,000mg and 9,000mg when taken daily over the course of a few weeks.
 The optimal dose is currently not known.

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Microlactin has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects microlactin has on your body, and how strong these effects are.

 |Grade||Level of Evidence|